benspector3/pong-asd/README.md

 - Learn a method for handling key events
 - Discover the algorithm for detecting collisions between objects

+# Planning

+Always start any programming task by clarifying what you want to do and then breaking it down into small steps.
+Small steps can get you just about anywhere if you’ve got enough time.
+If you get stuck, break it down smaller!

+To help, there are a few ca

+## User Story / Gameplay
+- Describe the gameplay
+- What are the conditions when the game begins?
+- Does the game have an end?
+If so, what are the conditions for when it ends?
+- What `if`s will there be?

+## Visual Game Components:
+- Which will be static?
+- Which will be animated?
+- What data will you need to model each game component?
+  - Common data values needed for moving components: `x`, `y`, `velocityX`, `velocityY`

+## Events / Logic
+- What events will occur in this game? (timer events, keyboard events, clicking events?)
+- For each "event", write out the high-level logic of what will happen.
+It is better (and tricky) to be as specific as you can while remaining high-level!

+**Bouncing Box Example:**

+1. When the user clicks on the box --> the score increases and is displayed on the box, the speed increases, the box is reset to the starting position.
+2. When the timer ticks --> the box will move forward in some direction, if it hits the edge of the screen, reverse the direction

 # TODOs

+The plan for building Pong will be as follows:
+1. Create the DOM elements needed for the game with HTML and CSS
+2. Model the DOM elements with data objects
+3. Reposition the DOM elements on the screen using jQuery
+4. Move the paddles in response to keyboard events
+5. Move the ball in response to timed events
+6. Bounce the ball when it collides with anything
+7. Identify when a point ends and what to do to start a new point
+8. End the game when 11 points are reached

 ## TODO 0: Run the template program and understand the basic structure